Guest blog post by SanDisk® Fellow, Fritz Kruger

 So what do we do?

 The industry needs to come together as a whole to deliver new architectures for the data center to support the forthcoming physical network and storage topologies.
-If you want to know what that will look like, join me for this upcoming webinar.
-I will be discussing these upcoming challenges, new architecture concepts and how storage software will need to change to meet these new realities:

 The data in the graphs was created for informational purposes only and may contain errors.
 It also contains information from third parties, which reflect their projections as of the date of issuance.